defenseunicorns/go-oscal/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/defenseunicorns/go-oscal)](https://goreportcard.com/report/github.com/defenseunicorns/go-oscal)
 [![License](https://img.shields.io/github/license/defenseunicorns/go-oscal)](https://github.com/defenseunicorns/go-oscal/blob/main/LICENSE)

-go-oscal is a Go library for working with the Open Security Controls Assessment Language (OSCAL).
-It provides functionality to parse, validate, manipulate, and generate OSCAL content in JSON and YAML formats.
+go-oscal is a comprehensive Go library designed for interacting with the Open Security Controls Assessment Language (OSCAL).
+It offers robust support for OSCAL releases >=1.0.4, providing Go types that correspond to the latest OSCAL schemas.
+Notably, go-oscal offers more than just type definitions; it includes tooling for validating OSCAL documents against their respective OSCAL version schemas, facilitating the seamless transition of existing OSCAL documents to newer versions, and generating new OSCAL types as needed.
+Leveraging the OSCAL Complete Schema definition, go-oscal ensures that developers have access to the most up-to-date and accurate representations of OSCAL releases for their projects.

 ## Table Of Contents